make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 # Euler angles

-- Euler angles are a sequence of three separate rotations which result in a 3D rotation.
+- Euler angles are a sequence of three separate rotations which produce the desired rotation when applied in succession.
-- This is relatively intuitive especially in aviation where the Euler angles correspond to the heading, pitch, and bank angles of an aircraft.
+- Euler angles are fairly intuitive especially in aviation where they correspond to the heading, pitch, and bank angles of an aircraft.
 - Unfortunately, in certain configurations, the mapping is not unique